🚗 Autonomous Driving¶

 -

-This paper systematically defines and quantifies two failure modes of deep learning-based online mapping models — localization overfitting and map geometry overfitting — proposes a Fréchet distance-based performance metric and a minimum spanning tree (MST)-based training set sparsification strategy, and validates on nuScenes and Argoverse 2 that geometrically diverse and balanced training sets improve model generalization.
+This paper systematically defines and quantifies two failure modes of deep learning-based online mapping models—localization overfitting and geometric overfitting.
+It proposes a performance metric based on Fréchet distance and a training set sparsification strategy based on Minimum Spanning Tree (MST).
+Validation on nuScenes and Argoverse 2 demonstrates that geometrically diverse and balanced training sets improve model generalization.

 - FedBPrompt: Federated Domain Generalization Person Re-Identification via Body Distribution Aware Visual Prompts